byteplus-sdk/effects-sdk-android-camera/README.md

 * a sunglass AR try-on
 * a makeup sticker (lipstick)

-The repository is meant for Android developers to reference and learn how to start with BytePlus Effect SDK integration quickly.
+The repository is meant for Android developers to reference and learn how to start with BytePlus Effects SDK integration quickly.

 # Code Structure #
 The integration source code can be found at: